Chapter 19:

 Jadwiga looked behind and realized where she had been standing.
 Right above the open view of the observatory was the actual entrance to the inside.
 The arch of the entrance was heavily damaged.

 “Huh?
-You didn’t throw those explosives!
-I saw that!” exclaimed Jadwiga.
+You didn’t throw those explosives?
+How the hell did you do that?!” exclaimed Jadwiga.

 “Aren’t you forgetting someone?”
 Kitezh asked smugly.

 “Ah!
 That bitch!
 She used a wind spell.
-You gave her one of the stone and had her shoot it at the other.
-But, you made those gemstones invisible!
+You gave her one of the stones and had her shoot it at the other.
+But you made those gemstones invisible!
 How would she know she would hit!?”
 Jadwiga questioned frantically.

 “She didn’t have a gemstone.
-You were so busy walking on top of the observatory itself that you failed to notice.
+You were so busy walking on top of the observatory itself that you failed to notice one thing.
 There were regular doors to the observatory.
 I just placed the two gems in the path of the door.
 All she had to do was slam it shut with her wind, and that’s how you get where you are.”

 BAM!